richchurcher/a_cloud_of_hexlings/README.md

 ## Player experience

-In a roguelike style, the player moves through "rooms" in an uncertain environment, obscured by fog of war.
+In a roguelite style, the player moves through "rooms" in an uncertain environment, obscured by fog of war.
 They must depend on their growing relationship with their spawned hexlings, learning more about them and their capabilities as they progress.

 ## Platform